 - Our Golden Rule at the LLC is to never make any substantial changes to the RLS without the consent of the RLS author.
 When the RLS is posted to the LLC’s Incident Review Database this should always be the final draft that the author has reviewed and approved.

-You can send your RLS draft—or its components—to the LLC’s Writer-Editor: email@example.com.
+You can send your RLS draft—or its components—to the LLC’s Director: firstname.lastname@example.org.

-In addition, there’s another option for submitting an RLS to the LLC.
-You can simply fill out an online form:
+Another option for submitting an RLS is to simply fill out an online form: